Codecademy/docs/content/cybersecurity/concepts/disaster-recovery/disaster-recovery.md

 The Disaster Recovery Plan contains the following elements:

-- Risk Analysis: identifying potential hazards and risks of disruptive events.
+- Risk Analysis: It identifies potential hazards and risks of disruptive events.
-- Business Impact Analysis: it determines the identified risks' impact on the business and what information and data are critical for the organization.
-The critical information can be either relocated or saved as a backup.
+- Business Impact Analysis: It determines the identified risks' impact on the business and the critical data and infrastructures for the organization.
-- Recovery Point Objective: it specifies the backup timeframe that allows the organization to return to normal operation.
+- Recovery Point Objective: It specifies the backup timeframe that allows the organization to return to normal operation.
 It defines the frequency of the backups.
-- Recovery Time Objective: it defines the maximum downtime after a disruptive event that is not causing significant damage to the business.
+- Recovery Time Objective: It defines the maximum downtime after a disruptive event that is not causing significant damage to the business.
-- Procedure: it contains actions that prevent the loss of critical data and a step-by-step guide on responding to different disruptive events and returning to normal operation.
+- Procedure: It contains actions that prevent the loss of critical data and a step-by-step guide on responding to different disruptive events and returning to normal operation.

 ## The Types of Disaster Recovery